reactjs/react.dev/content/docs/how-to-contribute.md

 ### Contributor License Agreement (CLA) {#contributor-license-agreement-cla}

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once, so if you've done this for another Facebook open source project, you're good to go.
-If you are submitting a pull request for the first time, just let us know that you have completed the CLA and we can cross-check with your GitHub username.
+Each time you submit a pull request, our Github bot will automatically verify your CLA by your Github username.

 **[Complete your CLA here.](https://code.facebook.com/cla)**